nultinator/threshold/README.md

 #### Display all Transactions

-For an existing wallet, this command displays
+For an existing wallet, this command displays past transaction IDs associated with deposits and withdrawals in the wallet.
+This command lists transaction IDs along with the BTC amount transacted.
+The list is not ordered in any way, however, all receiving addresses are shown before the change addresses.

 ```
+>> python3 wallet.py display-txn

+Wallet Transaction History:

+Transaction ID: fe21250e20d47af1a60f70f6ff500adc36632fb8447eaa384ebff90260b269e1   BTC Amount: 0.000125

+Complete
 ```

 #### Recover Wallet

 #### Display Wallet Tree